-- When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the Tire Pressure Monitoring System (TPMS) will not function and the low tire pressure warning light will flash.
+- When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the Tire Pressure Monitoring System (TPMS) will not function and the low tire pressure warning light will flash for approximately 1 minute.
+The light will remain on after 1 minute.
 Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.

-SETTINGS
+I SETTINGS

 Display

 Vehicle Electronic Systems

 System Settings

 Navigation

-۲ Guidance Voice
+Guidance Voice

-Guidance Volume - [[]] +
+Guidance Volume - [[]]] +